FayeAlangi/PixDrops/README.md

 # PixDrops

 PixDrops is a fullstack social media web application, built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It allows users to perform CRUD (Create, Read, Update, Delete) operations to add, edit, and delete records information.

-The application is containerized using Docker to ensure consistency across different environments and to simplify deployment.
-Docker allows the application to run in isolated containers, each with its own dependencies and configurations.

-Docker Compose is used to manage multi-container Docker applications.
-It allows you to define and run multi-container applications with ease using a docker-compose.yml file.
+This README provides an overview of the app's features, setup instructions, usage guidelines, and a video walkthrough of the app.

 ## Table of Contents